 - (a) Prohibition.
-An operator shall not knowingly allow, and shall take reasonable steps to prevent, the circumvention of reporting requirements through a patron making a structured wager, including multiple wagers or a series of wagers that are designed to accomplish indirectly that which could not be accomplished directly.
-A wager or wagers need not exceed the dollar thresholds at any single operator in any single day in order to constitute prohibited structuring.
-No operator shall encourage or instruct the patron to structure or attempt to structure wagers.
-This section does not prohibit an operator from informing a patron of the regulatory requirements imposed upon the operator, including the definition of structured wagers.
-An operator shall not knowingly assist a patron in structuring or attempting to structure wagers. - (b) Recording requirements.
-Each operator shall maintain multiple transaction logs to monitor compliance.
-Such logs shall record all wagers made within any 24-hour period in excess of \$10,000, or in smaller amounts that aggregate in excess of \$10,000, when any single officer, employee or agent of such operator has actual knowledge of the wagers or would in the ordinary course of business have reason to know of the wagers.
-Each log entry shall be made by the employee accepting or approving the wager, immediately after accepting the wager, and shall include at a minimum: - (1) patron's name and address; - (2) window number or other identification of the location where the wager occurred; - (3) time and date of the wager; - (4) dollar amount of the wager; - (5) signature or electronic signature of person accepting or approving the wager; and - (6) patron's player card number, if known. - (c) Aggregating requirement.
-Each operator shall aggregate all wagers in excess of \$10,000 when any single officer, employee or agent of such operator would in the ordinary course of business have knowledge of the wagers. - (d) Identification requirement.
-If a patron places a wager that is to be aggregated with previous wagers for which a record has been completed pursuant to this section, the operator shall complete the identification, recordation and reporting procedures for any additional wager regardless of amount occurring during the 24-hour period.
+A casino sports wagering licensee shall not knowingly allow, and shall take reasonable steps to prevent, the circumvention of reporting requirements through an authorized sports bettor making a structured sports wager, including multiple sports wagers or a series of sports wagers that are designed to accomplish indirectly that which could not be accomplished directly.
+A sports wager or wagers need not exceed the dollar thresholds at any single casino sports wagering licensee in any single day in order to constitute prohibited structuring.
+No casino sports wagering licensee shall encourage or instruct the authorized sports bettor to structure or attempt to structure sports wagers.
+This section does not prohibit a casino sports wagering licensee from informing an authorized sports bettor of the regulatory requirements imposed upon the casino sports wagering licensee, including the definition of structured sports wagers.
+A casino sports wagering licensee shall not knowingly assist an authoried sports bettor in structuring or attempting to structure sports wagers. - (b) Recording requirements.
+Each casino sports wagering licensee shall maintain multiple transaction logs to monitor compliance.
+Such logs shall record all sports wagers made within any 24-hour period in excess of \$10,000, or in smaller amounts that aggregate in excess of \$10,000, when any single officer, employee or agent of such licensee has actual knowledge of the sports wagers or would in the ordinary course of business have reason to know of the sports wagers.
+Each log entry shall be made by the employee accepting or approving the sports wager, immediately after accepting the sports wager, and shall include at a minimum: - (1) authorized sports bettor's name and address;

+- (2) window number or other identification of the location where the sports wager occurred; - (3) time and date of the sports wager; - (4) dollar amount of the sports wager; - (5) signature or electronic signature of person accepting or approving the sports wager; and - (6) authorized sports bettor's player card number, if known. - (c) Aggregating requirement.
+Each casino sports wagering licensee shall aggregate all sports wagers in excess of \$10,000 when any single officer, employee or agent of such casino sports wagering licensee would in the ordinary course of business have knowledge of the sports wagers. - (d) Identification requirement.
+If an authorized sports bettor places a sports wager that is to be aggregated with previous sports wagers for which a record has been completed pursuant to this section, the casino sports wagering licensee shall complete the identification, recordation and reporting procedures for any additional sports wager regardless of amount occurring during the 24-hour period.

 § 5329.23.
-Patron complaints.
+Authorized sports bettor complaints.

-An operator shall investigate diligently all patron complaints within five calendar days.
-Where a complaint is made to commission staff, consistent with existing commission authority, the commission shall have unfettered access to all information related to patron wagers and application of this Part or house rules as such information relates to assisting in addressing patron complaints.
-Any patron complaint that results in a dispute in excess of \$5,000 shall be brought immediately to the attention of the commission.
+A casino sports wagering licensee shall investigate diligently all authorized sports bettor complaints within five calendar days from receipt.
+Where a complaint is made to commission staff, consistent with existing commission authority, the commission shall have unfettered access to all information related to authorized sports bettor wagers and application of this Part or house rules as such information relates to assisting in addressing authorized sports bettor complaints.
+Any authorized sports bettor complaint that results in a dispute in excess of \$5,000 shall be brought immediately to the attention of the commission by the casino sports wagering licensee.

 § 5329.24.
-Operator reserve requirement.
+Reserve requirements.

-Each operator must establish a cash reserve in an amount necessary to ensure the ability to cover outstanding sports pool liability, as approved by the commission.
+Each casino sports wagering licensee must establish a cash reserve in an amount necessary to ensure the ability to cover outstanding sports pool liability, as approved by the commission.